 These configuration options are provided in parentheses, separated by commas.

-- `info`, `warning`, `error`: capture messages with the given severity level.
+- `info`, `warning`, `error`: capture (non-trace) messages with the given severity level.

-- `all`: capture all messages (the default).
+- `all`: capture all messages.

 guardMsgsFilter

-| Whitespace handling for `#guard_msgs`:
+|Whitespace handling for `#guard_msgs`:

 - `whitespace := exact` requires an exact whitespace match.